f4b6a3/uuid-creator/README.md

 UUID uuid = UuidCreator.getTimeOrdered();
 ```

-All UUIDs types can be generated from the [facade](https://en.wikipedia.org/wiki/Facade_pattern) `UuidCreator`.
+All UUID types can be generated from the [facade](https://en.wikipedia.org/wiki/Facade_pattern) `UuidCreator`.
 If you have a special requirement that is not covered by the facade, you can read the rest of this document or check the source code.

+The generators here are [thread-safe](https://en.wikipedia.org/wiki/Thread_safety).

 ### Maven dependency